-Figure 7: ATC Spectrum Engineering Services Organizational Chart
+Figure 4: Spectrum Engineering Services Organizational Chart

-B. Flowchart showing strategic spectrum management activity within agency, and progress made with respect to formalizing strategic spectrum planning activities

-As required by the FAA Acquisition Management System (AMS), spectrum review and certification is required for all programs seeking investment decisions by the agency's approval body, the Joint Resources Council (JRC), prior to investment approval.
-The AMS contains flowcharts for each phase of the decision making process.
-In particular, prior to the investment analysis readiness decision, spectrum requirements for the program need to be identified and incorporated into the preliminary requirements document and investment analysis plan.
+B. Flowchart showing strategic spectrum management activity within agency, and progress made with respect to formalizing strategic spectrum planning activities decision, spectrum requirements for the program need to be identified and incorporated into the preliminary requirements document and investment analysis plan.
 Prior to the final investment analysis decision, spectrum certification must be obtained from NTIA for systems that utilize radio frequencies.
-In both cases, the FAA ATC Spectrum Engineering Services office performs the required analyses and confirms completion of these activities prior to the decision.
+In both cases, the FAA Spectrum Engineering Services office performs the required analyses and confirms completion of these activities prior to the decision.
 (Reference: the JRC Readiness Criteria and Checklist, 8/16/07).